Bosnian Serb MPs vote to ignore peace envoy's decisions, laws | Law-Order

 Bosnian Serb MPs vote to ignore peace envoy's decisions, laws

+Lawmakers in Bosnia's autonomous Serb Republic on Wednesday voted to stop publishing an international peace overseer's decrees and laws in the official gazette, meaning that they would no longer be recognised as official legislation.
+While the move itself does not defy the 1995 Dayton peace accords that ended the Balkan country's war in the 1990s, the current Bosnia envoy, who was installed to oversee the implementation of peace, said it violated the region's obligations under the General Framework Agreement for Peace.

+Lawmakers in Bosnia's autonomous Serb Republic on Wednesday voted to stop publishing an international peace overseer's decrees and laws in the official gazette, meaning that they would no longer be recognised as official legislation.

-The move defies the 1995 Dayton peace accords that ended the Balkan country's war in the 1990s, under which an international envoy was installed to oversee the implementation of peace.
+While the move itself does not defy the 1995 Dayton peace accords that ended the Balkan country's war in the 1990s, the current Bosnia envoy, who was installed to oversee the implementation of peace, said it violated the region's obligations under the General Framework Agreement for Peace.
 The Serbs say they do not recognise German former government minister Christian Schmidt, who was appointed in 2021, as the high representative in Bosnia because the U.N.
 Security Council did not endorse his appointment.

-Lawmakers in Bosnia's autonomous Serb Republic on Wednesday voted to stop publishing an international peace overseer's decrees and laws in the official gazette, meaning that they would no longer be recognised as official legislation.
-The move defies the 1995 Dayton peace accords that ended the Balkan country's war in the 1990s, under which an international envoy was installed to oversee the implementation of peace.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)